SouthGreenPlatform/VcfHunter/tutorial_VariantCalling.md

-The phylosophie of ***process\_reseq*** is to report all variant sites and then decide to filter the vcf (what is error and what is not) based on understandable and simple parametres using ***VcfPreFilter*** tool.
+The phylosophie of ***process\_reseq*** is to report all variant sites and then decide to filter the vcf (what is error and what is not) based on understandable and simple parametres using ***VcfPreFilter*** tool which also performs a better calling with these selected sites.
 For the following step we will work on the vcf file generated on **Variant calling** section.
 VcfPreFilter can be launched as followed:

-    python3 ../bin/VcfPreFilter.1.0.py -v DNAseq_all_allele_count.vcf -m 10 -M 10000 -f 0.05 -c 3 -o DNAseq_prefiltered.vcf
+    python3 ../bin/VcfPreFilter.1.0.py -v DNAseq_all_allele_count.vcf -m 10 -M 10000 -f 0.05 -c 3 -o DNAseq_prefiltered.vcf -d y

 The outpout is a vcf file (named as filled in -o option) in which the variant line are filtered as followed: